NNPDF/pinecards/README.md

     ./run.sh

-to get a list available anaylses.
+to get a list available analyses.
 Pick the one you're interested in, and pass it to `./run.sh`.
 The following should run very quickly:

     ./run.sh TEST_RUN_SH